 What is paraphrasing?

 Paraphrasing is clearly restating in your own words the ideas or thoughts of another person.
-A paraphrase differs from a summary, which tends to be much shorter and contains only the main ideas of a text, while a paraphrase can convey the just main point or a small bit of the text, like a single paragraph or sentence.
+A paraphrase differs from a summary in scope.
+A summary usually conveys all of the main ideas of a text, while a paraphrase can convey the just main point or a small bit of the text, like a single paragraph or sentence.

 Why do we need to paraphrase?

 When writing, we include source material as evidence for our arguments, or we include it in order to challenge it.
 Paraphrasing source material can show that you’ve understood the information (because you are conveying it accurately), and this enhances your own credibility as a writer.

 Paraphrasing also helps you integrate source information without using too many direct quotations.
 See our handout on quotations for more on this.

 - It includes only the author’s ideas.

 - It is entirely in your own words.